davxy/datawok-posts/posts/zk-proof.md

 3. Peggy complies with the challenge.
 4. Victor is convinced based on the evidence.

-In one run, the soundness error is `ε = 1/2`, meaning that Peggy has a 50% change to cheat.
+In one run, the soundness error is `ε = 1/2`, meaning that Peggy has a `50%` chance to cheat.

 ### Ali Baba Cave